 We also typically have more time.
 Our kids are likely to have left home or are at least able to take care of themselves without our constant supervision.
 This gives more time to research and plan our fitness program – we don’t need to rely upon the impersonal WOD.
-We can plan to modify or alternate between WODs and our own training.
+We can plan to modify or alternate between WODs and our own masters training.

 And if all else fails, we often have a bit more spare cash for physios!

 It would seem that the exercise regime espoused by CrossFit, far from being a risk, seems to embody much of the health advice for older people.
 The combination of aerobic and functional resistance training ticks all the boxes for delaying the effects of ageing on our joints, immune system, connective tissue, muscle loss etc to name just a few.
-As a group exercise, its enjoyability makes it something that many older people will find easier to continue and it’s community aspect can help with the causes of mental health.
+As a group exercise, its enjoyability makes it something that many masters athletes will find easier to continue and it’s community aspect can help with the causes of mental health.

 Indeed, when reviewing the exercise advice for older people, about the only thing missing from CrossFit is balancing exercises to further reduce the risk of falling.
 In the future, maybe we’ll begin to see exercises such as one-legged deadlifts enter the mix for us Mega Masters.
 Until then, we can look to add a little yoga to our recovery days.